mozanunal/sllm.nvim/README.md

 **Post-Hook Fields:**

-- `command` (string, required): Shell command to execute
+- `command` (string, required): Shell command to execute.
+Supports vim command expansion.

 **Notes:**

-- Post-hooks execute after the response is received and displayed
+- Post-hooks execute after the response is fully received and displayed
 - Post-hooks run regardless of whether the LLM request succeeded or failed
 - Output from post-hooks is not captured or displayed